-Software as a Service (SaaS) is becoming an increasingly viable solution for organizations who want the accessibility and versatility of software solutions without having to rely on installing and running applications on their own computer systems and data centers.
+“Software as a service” (SaaS) is becoming an increasingly viable choice for organizations looking for the accessibility and versatility of software solutions and data analysis tools without the need to rely on installing and running applications on their own computer systems and data centers.

 SaaS is a software distribution model that offers a lot of agility and cost-effectiveness for companies, which is why it’s such a reliable option for numerous business models and industries.
-It’s also popular amongst businesses for its simplicity and user accessibility, security, and widespread connectivity that serves to further streamline business models.
-Most companies are today implementing various business intelligence strategies, and are hence turning to SaaS BI tools for the matter.
-In this article, we will outline three important SaaS trends that will stand out in the coming year.
+It’s also popular amongst businesses for its simplicity and user accessibility, security, and the widespread connectivity that serves to streamline business models, resulting in maximum efficiency across the board.
+Today, most companies are in the process of implementing various business intelligence strategies, turning to SaaS BI tools to assist them in their efforts.

 - Artificial Intelligence

 “Customers won’t care about any particular technology unless it solves a particular problem in a superior way.” – Peter Thiel, co-founder of PayPal, one of the planet’s biggest SaaS providers

 The first of our most impactful trends in SaaS is of the autonomous, self-learning variety.